 An examination of the art of studio recording.
-The mixing console, microphones, sound effects, and digital and analog recording devices will be studied.
+The mixing console, microphones, signal processing, and digital recording systems will be studied and experienced.
+Prerequisite: MUI 3360.

-MUI 3326 Recording Studio II (2)

-In-depth study of audio recording.
-Remote and studio recording techniques, sound reinforcement, and post production will be covered.
+MUI 3326 Recording Studio II (2) In-depth study of audio recording in the studio environment.
+Remote and studio recording recording techniques, studio process/protocol, and post production will be studied and experienced.
 Students will prepare a recording project portfolio.
+Prerequisite: MUI 3325.